wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;Everybody is conscious, but not everybody is aware.

 **M:**&ensp;Don’t say, “everybody is conscious”.
 Say, “there is consciousness”, in which everything appears and disappears.
 Our minds are just waves on the ocean of consciousness.
 As waves they come and go.
 As ocean they are infinite and eternal.
-Know yourself as the ocean of being, the womb of all existence.
+Know yourself as the ocean of beïng, the womb of all existence.
 These are all metaphors of course; the reälity is beyond description.
-You can know it only by being it.
+You can know it only by beïng it.

 **Q:**&ensp;Is the search for it worth the trouble?

 **M:**&ensp;Without it all is trouble.
 If you want to live sanely, creätively and happily and have infinite riches to share, search for what you are.

 While the mind is centred in the body and consciousness is centred in the mind, awareness is free.
 The body has its urges and mind its pains and pleasures.
 Awareness is unattached and unshaken.
 It is lucid, silent, peaceful, alert and unafraid, without desire or fear.
-Meditate on it as your true being and try to be it in your daily life, and you shall realise it in its fullness.
+Meditate on it as your true beïng and try to be it in your daily life, and you shall realise it in its fullness.

 Mind is interested in what happens, while awareness is interested in the mind itself.
 The child is after the toy, but the mother watches the child, not the toy.